No767/Kumiko/Community/contributing.md

 You have 2 option: Fork the repo and make a pull request back into the main one, or commit to the branch directly.
 Option 2 is preferred.

+## Formatting

+This projects uses a ton of linters and formatters.
+The main formatter is Black, AutoPEP8, and Isort.
+And there are a lot of linters as well.
+Most of them are from Codefactor, Codacy, and Deepsource.
+You don't have to worry about them because they are set up as formatters on the CI/CD workflow.
+Meaning that once it is done, all the code is formatted already.
 ## Issue and Feature Requests Reports

 If there is an issue or a feature you want to be added, use the built-in GitHub issue tracker.
 Though a system like Jira could be used, it would be more efficient to just use the issue tracker that GitHub provides.